website currently under construction, please pardon our mess

 North of the Boxwood maze was historically the vegetable yard of Tuckahoe.
-Today, this space is filled with the family’s vegetable garden, rows of shrubs, and extensive flower beds.
+Today, this space is designed more as a pleasure garden, with fruiting trees, rows of shrubs, and extensive flower beds.

 A parterre herb garden is situated to the West of the house adjacent to the Old Kitchen.
 While delighting the senses, it reflects the colonial revival period with formal Boxwoods and heirloom plantings of annuals and perennials.